 The Red-winged Starling project

-Red-winged Starlings Onychognathus morio have developed a reputation amongst the UCT community for being sly, lunch-thieving pests – but they are apparently also remarkably successful in highly urban environments.
-Since 2017 we have studied how these birds cope with highly variable food quality and quantity in urban environments, the stresses of sharing their space with large numbers of people, and of high summer temperatures as Cape Town’s climate warms.
-Early correlative work showed that adult starlings benefit from high availability of anthropogenic food, gaining more weight on weekdays than on weekends, but that chicks seem to suffer, with those experiencing many high human presence days while in the nest showing reduced growth compared to those raised during lower human presence days (i.e. those whose nestling period overlaps with public holidays and vacations).
+Since 2017 we have studied how Red-winged Starlings Onychognathus morio on UCT’s highly urbanised Upper Campus cope with highly variable food quality and quantity in urban environments, the stresses of sharing their space with large numbers of people, and of high summer temperatures as Cape Town’s climate warms.
+Early correlative work showed that adult starlings benefit from high availability of anthropogenic food, gaining more weight on weekdays than on weekends, but that chicks seem to suffer, with those experiencing many high-human-presence days while in the nest showing reduced growth compared to those raised during lower-human-presence days (i.e. those whose nestling period overlaps with public holidays and vacations).
 We also found that more built-up areas on campus were occupied by larger birds, suggesting that starlings perceive these areas to be higher quality.
-Indeed, faecal glucocorticoid metabolite concentrations in starling droppings are negatively correlated with human foot traffic levels outside of the breeding season; suggesting that starlings suffer reduced stress in the presence of high human numbers, perhaps because of the ready availability of anthropogenic food or because humans deter natural starling predators.
+Indeed, faecal glucocorticoid metabolite concentrations in starling droppings are negatively correlated with human foot traffic levels outside of the breeding season, suggesting that starlings experience less stress in the presence of high human numbers, perhaps because of the ready availability of anthropogenic food or because humans deter natural starling predators.

 However, even though adults benefit from high human presence on campus, nestlings appear to be negatively affected, and experimental work (e.g. by Miqkayla Stofberg over the last several years) has not clarified whether food quality or other correlated urban stressors are to blame.
-In 2023, MSc student Abiodun Ademola continued her work testing the hypothesis that negative impacts of high human presence on nestling growth may be mediated by stress effects associated with adult nest defence behaviours (breeding adults frequently divebomb passers-by when nests contain nestlings).
-Abiodun also continued data collection on behaviour and stress levels of adult starlings both inside and outside of the breeding season.
+In 2024, MSc student Abiodun Ademola finalised her data collection; she is investigating whether the negative impacts of high human presence on nestling growth may be related to stress effects associated with adult nest defence behaviours (breeding adults frequently divebomb passersby) and how adult starlings respond to human presence in terms of stress hormone expression while breeding versus not.

-The starlings again played an important role in undergraduate and postgraduate teaching in 2023.
-Susie Cunningham led a third-year project on the BIO3013F Global Change Ecology course looking at starling responses to hot weather on campus.
+The starlings again played an important role in undergraduate and post-graduate teaching in 2024.
+Susie Cunningham led a 3rd-year project on the BIO3013F Global Change Ecology course looking at starling responses to hot weather on campus.
 This project teaches 3rd-year students how to collect and analyse behaviour data from free-living animals.
-This was the 8th year this project has run (2015–23, with a 1-year Covid-19-related hiatus) and it is becoming apparent that starlings adjust the onset of heat-dissipation behaviours annually in relation to the prevailing weather conditions that year, suggesting a great deal of behavioural plasticity in heat-load management.
-Dr Celiwe Ngcamphalala used our annual starling ‘catch week’ in mid-winter to expose Biological Sciences Honours students to methods used to study avian stress physiology, inviting the students to take part in catching efforts and observe and record data on blood-sampling, measurement and ringing, to aid their understanding of invasive versus non-invasive methods of studying wild animals.
-(Birds are trapped using safe methods, with clearance from UCT's Science Faculty Animal Ethics Committee and with a Cape Nature permit.)
+This was the 9th year this project has run (2015–24, with a 1-year COVID-19-related hiatus) and it is becoming apparent that starlings adjust the onset of heat-dissipation behaviours annually in relation to the prevailing weather conditions that year, suggesting a great deal of behavioural plasticity in heat-load management.
+Dr Celiwe Ngcamphalala again used our annual starling ‘catch week’ in mid-winter to expose Biological Sciences Honours students to methods used to study avian stress physiology, inviting the students to take part in catching efforts and observe and record data on blood-sampling, measurement and ringing, to aid their understanding of invasive versus non-invasive methods of studying wild animals.

 Interactions between urbanisation and climate change

-Rapid urbanisation is a major feature of anthropogenic global change in the current century.
-Another is rapid and ongoing climate change.
-These two global change drivers do not act in isolation and impacts of climate change on wildlife could be exacerbated, or buffered, in urban areas.
-This is because major changes in habitat structure, food and water availability, disease exposure and species interactions and pollution (light, sound and chemical) may all affect how wildlife can respond to rising temperatures and changing weather patterns.
-Additionally, urban environments tend to be hotter than surrounding natural landscapes (the ‘urban heat island effect’), except in arid areas where they may be cooler.
-The UCT starling team and collaborators in Sweden co-authored a major perspectives paper in the journal Global Change Biology highlighting how we might expect the forces of urbanisation and climate change to interact in their effects on wildlife.
-This paper has already attracted numerous citations and we hope it will inspire further research in this area.
+Climate change and urbanisation are two of the most pervasive current drivers of global change.
+Impacts of climate change on wildlife could be exacerbated or buffered in urban areas.
+This is because major changes in habitat structure, food and water availability, disease exposure, species interactions, and pollution (light, sound and chemical) may all affect how wildlife can respond to rising temperatures and changing weather patterns.
+Additionally, urban environments tend to be hotter than surrounding natural landscapes (the ‘urban heat island’ effect), except in arid areas where they may be cooler.
+In 2023, we published a major perspectives paper in the journal Global Change Biology highlighting how we might expect the forces of urbanisation and climate change to interact in their effects on wildlife.
+In 2024, we began research to investigate interactions between weather conditions and a correlate of urbanisation: human presence.
+For this we are using the long-term database on the behaviour, body mass and breeding success of Red-winged Starlings on Upper Campus.
+This study is led by new MSc student Leslie Bayanza, who builds on Miqkayla Stofberg’s preliminary pre-pandemic work on this topic.
+Leslie’s preliminary analyses suggest an interaction between heat and human presence on the body mass of starlings recorded between 2017 and the present, such that starlings lose mass on hot low-human-presence days but are able to maintain body mass regardless of temperature on high-human presence days.

-• Abiodun Ademola continued her MSc project which focuses on understanding the effect of fluctuations in human foot traffic on stress levels in adult and nestling Red-winged Starlings, using faecal glucocorticoid metabolites as a proxy for stress.
-She is also investigating the downstream impacts on fitness by measuring body mass changes and reproductive success.
+- Abiodun Ademola finished data collection and lab work for her MSc project, which focuses on understanding the effect of fluctuations in human foot traffic on stress levels in adult and nestling Red-winged Starlings, using faecal glucocorticoid metabolites as a proxy for stress.
+She is now working on her write-up, for submission in 2025.
 Abiodun is supervised by Susie Cunningham and Celiwe Ngcamphalala.

-• A highly successful trapping effort in mid-2023 saw 35 new colour-ringed starlings added to the study population, bringing the total number of adults starlings ringed during the course of the project to 312.
-An additional 55 nestlings were ringed in the nest in 2023.
+- A highly successful trapping effort in mid-2024 saw 39 new colour-ringed starlings added to the study population, bringing the total number of adult starlings ringed during the course of the project to 351.
+An additional 43 nestlings were ringed in 2024.

-• Body mass maintenance and breeding monitoring continued throughout 2023: these data will be used to investigate the effects of societal recovery from the COVID-19 pandemic on the productivity of urban wildlife, and, in the long term, to assess how climate change and urbanisation together impact fitness of urban wildlife.
+- Body mass maintenance and breeding monitoring of the starlings continued throughout 2024: these data will be used to investigate the effects of societal recovery from the COVID-19 pandemic on the productivity of urban wildlife, and, in the long term, to assess how climate change and urbanisation together impact the fitness of urban wildlife.

 HIghlights